Interest Only Mortgages

 An Interest only mortgage allows you to pay just the mortgage interest each month and not the capital borrowed.
 This results in lower monthly payments than on a repayment mortgage, but at the end of the term, you’ll still owe the original amount you borrowed from the lender.
 Before lending money on an interest-only basis, mortgage lenders will want to see that you have a robust repayment strategy in place.

 Why can it be difficult to obtain an interest only mortgage?

-Prior to 2008/9 financial crisis the interest-only lending market was soaring, and borrowers could obtain mortgages on an interest only basis with most lenders without having to prove how they would pay back the debt.
+Prior to the financial crisis the interest-only lending market was booming, and borrowers could obtain mortgages on an interest only basis with most lenders without having to prove how they would pay back the debt.
 Historically, endowment policies were sold alongside the mortgage to act as a repayment method.
 In many cases, the investment growth of these policies wasn’t as much as anticipated and left borrowers with a shortfall when the mortgage term had finished.

 What are the advantages of an interest only mortgage?

 - Lower monthly payments which frees up capital for other uses.